-Dry Creek Watershed Council meetings were attended on a monthly basis by the City's Parks and Recreation Department staff.
-Staff from other departments also attended meetings on an as needed basis depending on agenda topics.
-Date: 7/1/2004 Responsible Party: Brian Castelluccio, Open Space Manager PI-2.b: Support Efforts to Establish a Coordinated Resource Management Plan No Change:
+City staff regularly attend the monthly American Basin Council of Watersheds (formerly the Dry Creek Watershed Council).
+The responsibility has shifted between several City departments; the Environmental Utilities Department, Open Space and Public Works.
+Staff members from the listed departments attend the meetings on an as needed basis depending on agenda topics.
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PI-2.b: Support Efforts to Establish a Coordinated Resource Management Plan Completed, No Change:

 The City has supported efforts by Placer County to develop a Coordinated Resource Management Plan for Pleasant Grove Creek.
 This included attending and commenting on the Plan at Dry Creek Watershed Council meetings where the draft plan was discussed and debated.
 The City's Environmental Coordinator also served on the Technical Advisory Committee (TAC) for the Coordinated Resource Management Plan.
 This TAC provided direction on key issues during plan development.
 The City continues to support the Pleasant Grove Creek Plan and other watershed planning efforts lead by the County by attending monthly meetings for the American Basin Council of Watersheds.
-This is a newly created watershed group with a regional emphasis and replaces the Dry Creek Watershed Council.
-The City's Open Space Division intends to remain engaged in these watershed processes by continuing to attend monthly American Basin Council of Watersheds meetings.
+This is a newly created watershed group has a regional emphasis.
+The City intends to remain engaged in these watershed processes by continuing to attend monthly American Basin Council of Watersheds meetings.
 Date: 7/1/2004 Responsible Party: Brian Castelluccio, Open Space Manager PI-2.c: Develop a Citywide Creek and Riparian Management and Restoration Plan Completed, No Change: